-Counselors present to juniors in the fall to review the registration process for taking the PSAT and later meet to review the results with them.
+Counselors present to juniors in the fall to review the registration process for taking the PSATs.
 Counselors run Junior Seminars to discuss the college planning process and other post-secondary options.
 Students are informed about standardized testing and are taught how to compile a list of colleges to visit before their senior year.
 Students will utilize Naviance to search for colleges, scholarships, and/or career information.

 Parents/guardians of juniors are invited to Junior Parent/Guardian Night.
-The college search process, standardized testing, and all relative information covered in the students' Junior Seminars will be reviewed with the parents.
+The college search process, standardized testing, and all relative information covered in the students' Junior Seminars will be reviewed.